mstksg/inCode/copy/entries/dependent-haskell-2.md

 in the end anyway, why bother separating out pure and impure parts of your logic?"

-But, we know that we gain separation of concerns, the increased ability to reason with your code and analyze what it does, the compiler's ability to check what you write, the limitation of implementations, etc. ... all reasons any Haskeller should be familiar with reciting.
+But, of course, we know that we gain separation of concerns, the increased ability to reason with your code and analyze what it does, the compiler's ability to check what you write, the limitation of implementations, etc. ... all reasons any Haskeller should be familiar with reciting.

 You can think of the general philosophy of working with typed/untyped worlds as being the same thing.
 You can write as much of your program as possible in the